vdbrink/vdbrink.github.io/node-red/node-red_pricewatch.md

 ## How it works

-With this flow it downloads a whole webpage and via HTML and CSS element names it filters out only the price of the product.
+With this flow, it downloads a whole webpage and via HTML and CSS element names it filters out only the price of the product.
 Then compare the price with the desired price.
-If this is lower it sends a message with the product name, current price and a link to your phone as notification.
+If this is lower, it sends a message with the product name, current price and a link to your phone as notification.

 <img src="images_pricewatch/notification.jpg" height="150px" alt="notification">